albertvanderhorst/yourforth/readme.txt

 console.
 There are a few things related to that collected in pitfalls.txt

+You can roam around in yourforth.html and get a pretty good idea of what is possible.
+A considerable part of the ALSO's are void.
+These indicate functions that were ommitted compared to ISO or a fuller Forth.

 yourforth.fas   : annotated source
 exercise.txt    : set of exercises